-Note: Only those volumes in /dev/cxvm that are not DMF-managed will now be served on node2 instead of node1.
+Note: Only those volumes in /dev/cxvm that are not managed by DMF will now be served on node2 instead of node1.

 e.
 Move the resource group containing the cxfs resource back to node1:

 g.
 Verify that CXFS is working again on node1: